Dynamic authorization for AI agents. A guide to fine-grained permissions in MCP servers

 For further details on mastering dynamic authorization for MCP servers with Cerbos, check out this piece.

-If you want to dive deeper, check out Cerbos PDP, join one of our engineering demos or check out our in-depth documentation.
+If you want to dive deeper, check out our in-depth ebook on securing MCP servers, join one of our engineering demos, or review our documentation.

 Book a free Policy Workshop to discuss your requirements and get your first policy written by the Cerbos team